Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Suns

 Michael Porter Jr. Insights vs. the Suns

-- He's made 3.0 threes per game, or 19.4% of his team's makes from beyond the arc this season.
+- He's taken 7.3 threes per game, or 17.7% of his team's shots from beyond the arc this season.

-- Porter's opponents, the Suns, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.
+- Porter's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Suns have a middling offense in terms of tempo, ranking 19th with 101.4 possessions per contest.

-- The Suns are the sixth-best defensive team in the NBA, giving up 111.6 points per game.
+- Defensively, the Suns are ranked sixth in the league, giving up 111.6 points per game.

-- On the glass, the Suns are 11th in the league, conceding 42.9 rebounds per game.
+- Allowing 42.9 rebounds per game, the Suns are the 11th-ranked squad in the NBA.

-- Conceding 23.4 assists per game, the Suns are the third-ranked squad in the league.
+- In terms of assists, the Suns are ranked third in the NBA, conceding 23.4 per contest.

-- The Suns give up 11.4 made 3-pointers per game, third-ranked in the NBA.
+- The Suns give up 11.4 made 3-pointers per contest, third-ranked in the NBA.

 Michael Porter Jr. vs. the Suns